Learning how to make your own e liquid is a must if you’re serious about vaping!

 Especially if you’re on a budget!

-I’m not going to tell you making your own DIY e liquid is better for you.
+I won’t tell you it’s better for your health.
 You won’t find me preaching about the ‘purity’ of DIY e liquid and how safe I feel knowing exactly what I’m putting into my body…

 Although both of these things are true!

-Joking aside, whether you’re a seasoned vaper or a complete beginner we all want the best vape juice possible for a decent price right?…
+Whether you’re a seasoned vaper or a complete beginner, we all want the best vape juice possible for a decent price right?…

 Now I love a visit to the local vape shop as much as the next vaper.
 BUT the constantly increasing price of e juice (not to mention the ever tightening TPD regulations!) is almost enough to make me choke on my Mt Baker Thug Juice!

-Learning how to make e liquid also gives you complete control over the finished mix;
+Mixing your own juice also gives you complete control over the finished product;

 Flavor, throat hit, nicotine strength… You can increase/decrease however you want and experiment till you find your perfect vape juice.

 The idea of throwing on a pair of latex gloves and trying to make your own e liquid is daunting.

 And that’s exactly why I’ve written this how-to-guide to break it down and get you started!